ychoi04/mica-gd405/lectures/w11-assignments.md

 Some questions to ask yourself and include in your presentation:

 - what are you exploring with the project?
+- what data are you using? do you have them?
 - what is the goal (for yourself or for other people/users)?
 - how is it related to graphic design and typography?
 - anything similar has been done by other people? what can you learn from them?